aweder05/PID-Project-Engineering-3-Sophie-Anton/README.md

 ## Proposed_Project_Schedule

 Attached below is a table of our week-to-week goals, and what we would like to get done in that time.
 The most likely outcome is that we will probably need more time for some things, and less time for others.
+For example, code and assembly may need more time than CAD and planning.

 | **Week / Day**       | **To-Do**            |
 | -------------------- | -------------------- |